 The amount of the annual credit is up to 5 percent of the eligible capital costs generated by a qualifying project, for up to 20 years (with any unused portion being carried over for an additional 10 years).
 The annual credit may not exceed a specified percentage of the annual corporate income tax liability generated by the project.
 Those percentages are: 100 percent for a project with a cumulative capital investment of at least $100 million; 75 percent for a project with a cumulative capital investment of at least $50 million but less than $100 million; and 50 percent for a project with a cumulative capital investment of at least $25 million but less than $50 million.

 Broward County Job Growth Incentive (JG)

-	The Job Growth direct cash incentive is a negotiated local community inducement that is designed to encourage the growth of high-skill/high-wage qualified jobs and capital investment in Broward County.
+The Job Growth direct cash incentive is a negotiated local community inducement designed to encourage the growth of high-skill/high-wage qualified jobs and capital investment in Broward County.
 This program requires the joint participation of Broward County and the municipality in which the company is and/or will be located.
 The business must serve multi-state and/or international markets while considering other states for the expansion/relocation.
 New or expanding businesses in targeted industries or corporate headquarters are eligible; a minimum of 10 new jobs must be created.
-New jobs must be at a minimum of 115% of Broward County’s average wage for up to $2,000 per job.
+New jobs must be at a minimum of 115 percent of Broward County’s average wage for up to $2,000 per job.
 The county’s portion is not to exceed $200,000.

 Quick Response Training Incentives